rudi-bruchez/tsql-scripts/index-management/README.md

 ## index usage

-Run this to see index usage information for al ttables or a specific table.
+Run this to see index usage information for all tables or a specific table.